dbgrande/GrandeModular/README.md

 - **Channels (Chans):** Knob that defines how many channels each Tails block uses (1-5, default 2).
 If the total number of channels will exceed 16, the channel value is reduced and a red light next to this knob turns on.

-- **Don't latch current note:** Context menu option to allow the current note's V/Oct to pass through, rather than be latched on the Gate input, which is useful for pitch-bends.
-V/Oct does finally get latched when the next note's Gate arrives, but this should be well into the decay tail of the first note.
-(Defaults to false.)

-- **Add delays:** Context menu option to add five sample delays to either the V/Oct or Gate inputs.
-In latching mode, the Gate input is delayed to make sure there's time for the V/Oct to arrive before it's latched.
-In pass-through mode, the V/Oct input is delayed to make sure the previous note is latched to the previous output channel before the new note arrives.
-(Defaults to true.)
+- **Latch mode (v2.7.1 update):** Context menu option to select when the current note's V/Oct input will be latched.

+	- **Gate rise:** The V/Oct input is latched immediately when the current note's Gate goes high.
+To give time for the new V/Oct input to arrive, the Gate is delayed by five sample delays relative to V/Oct.
+(This was, and still is the default.)

+	- **Gate fall:** The V/Oct input is latched when the current note's Gate goes low.
+During the time when the Gate is High the V/Oct input is passed through to the output.
+No extra delays are added.
+(New for v2.7.1)

+	- **Next note:** The V/Oct input isn't latched until the next note's Gate goes High.
+During this entire time the V/Oct input is passed through to the output.
+To make sure that the old V/Oct input is still there, V/Oct is delayed by five sample delays relative to the Gate.
+(This was the old "Don't latch current note" option.
+Old patches will be automatically updated to this mode.)

 **VCA Section**